 To drive success, many retailers are using multi-pronged and varied strategies.
 They are also harnessing the power of localized and centralized data warehouses.
 There is power in knowledge.
 A lot of new approaches from those insights and data as well.
 To that end, we have assembled a list of the 12 key strategies we are hearing about this season – both new and proven.

 As we all are aware, locations need to be discoverable online- at the most basic level, across devices and networks.
 Accurate Name/Address/Phone and hours content is KEY to the most basic consumer acquisition.
 Once a customer finds you, local and mobile pages, consistent and accurate data across the networks and SERPs are critical to success.
 This is not new, but always bears repeating.

 2. Make It Easy to Contact You

-Though a call is not exactly a success metric for most stores, and has a high personnel cost, 70% of local users call locations from search results.
+A call is not exactly a success metric for most stores, and has a high personnel cost.
+However, 70% of local users call locations from search results.
 Make sure phone numbers are accurate and listed on all Search engines and relevant sites, and that your employees are prepared to address location specific consumer requests.

 Source: Think With Google

-It is critical to begin advertising before Thanksgiving – with 40% of shoppers beginning before November and two-thirds buying their last gift the week of Christmas, it’s not too early- OR too late to begin implementing these strategies.
+It is critical to begin holiday retail advertising before Thanksgiving.
+A full 40% of shoppers begin before November and two-thirds buy their last gift the week of Christmas.
+So it’s not too early – OR too late – to begin implementing these strategies.
 It is also important to know how to manage more targeted delivery campaigns – as YP’s Michael Ruben stated at Rio SEO’s Local Search Summit in April of this year, “it makes no sense to have your ads running when your local business is closed… We encourage day parting with every ad buy that we do.”